Artemis-J/rabbitShop/README.md

-# vue3-rabbit E-commerce front-end
+# Demo RabbitShop E-commerce (front-end)

 ## Features
-- Browse through the product catalog
+- Browse through the product catalog and product detail
-- Cart functionality with adding/removing products
+- Cart with counting and adding/removing products
-- User authentication
+- User authentication(token verify)
 - Profile management and payment integration (not finished)

 ## Technologies Used